-The key point in the microzoning studies is to determine what is a "reference soil" for ΔI calculation, or a "reference site" for transfer function evaluation, which is not a simple process.
-In the case of the "reference soil" the procedure can be divided in two parts: a) to identify a kind of soil, present in the area of study, that is consistent with the regional hazard estimation, b) in the area covered by this kind of soil, to select a point or a group of points, considered "characteristics" of this soil, which can be used as reference for some relative calculations of microseisms' or microearthquakes' measurements, of acoustic impedance, etc. In the case of the "reference site" the problem is to find a site that can be considered as bedrock, to be used for the definition of the transfer functions of the sedimentary cover.
+The key point in the microzoning studies is to determine what is a 'reference soil' for $\Delta I$ calculation, or a 'reference site' for transfer function evaluation, which is not a simple process.
+In the case of the 'reference soil' the procedure can be divided in two parts: (a) to identify a kind of soil, present in the area of study, that is consistent with the regional hazard estimation, (b) in the area covered by this kind of soil, to select a point or a group of points, considered 'characteristics' of this soil, which can be used as reference for some relative calculations of microseisms' or microearthquakes' measurements, of acoustic impedance, etc. In the case of the 'reference site' the problem is to find a site that can be considered as bedrock, to be used for the definition of the transfer functions of sedimentary layers.

 Modelling is a way to avoid this problem.
 If the regional structure is known, it is possible to obtain realistic synthetic seismograms for the bedrock model, and if the local structure is known, realistic synthetic seismograms can be obtained for different ground conditions.
 Then, microzoning can be achieved by comparison of these two kind of synthetic seismograms.
 For this purpose, ground motion parameters should be extracted first.
 This procedure has been applied to the city of Rome [10]; an a-priori geotechnical zonation is used as a basis for a ground motion characterisation, in terms of response spectra ratio (RSR) and other parameters pertinent for the seismic microzoning.
 Another variant has been applied by Alvarez et al. [11], who made the microzonation by classifying the RSR curves calculated at sites distributed over the city plain, using geological data as auxiliary for the tracing of the borders between different zones.
-The theoretical principles of this methodology are presented by Panza et al. in Ref.
-[12], and the results obtained in the application of these principles to the seismic microzoning of 14 cities worldwide are summarised in Ref.
+The theoretical principles of this methodology are presented by Panza et al. [12], and the results obtained in applying these principles to the seismic microzoning of 14 cities worldwide are summarised in Ref.
 [13].

 The purpose of this paper is to make a microzoning, through a classification procedure of several relative ground motion quantities, extracted from synthetic seismograms.
 The flow chart of the microzonation procedure is shown in Fig. 1.
 The synthetic signals in the bedrock anelastic structure are generated by the modal summation approach [13-16].
-The waveforms along the local, laterally varying anelastic structure are computed using a finite difference scheme applied to the local structure, combined with modal summation [17, 18].
-This procedure is known as the "hybrid approach".
-The case study is Santiago de Cuba, one of the first cities founded by Spanish in America (1508), on the south-eastern coast of Cuba island (in a protected deep water bay), that is exposed to a moderate seismic hazard.
-The first report of a felt earthquake is from 1578, and from its foundation to the present day it had experienced 5 shakings of intensity VIII and 2 of intensity IX in the MSK scale.
+The waveforms along the local, laterally varying anelastic structure are computed using a finite difference scheme applied to the local structure, combined with modal summation [17,18].
+This procedure is known as the 'hybrid approach'.
+The case study is Santiago de Cuba, one of the first cities founded by Spanish in America (1508), on the south-eastern coast of Cuba island (in a protected deep water bay), that is exposed to a moderate to high seismic hazard.
+The first report of a felt earthquake is from 1578, and from its foundation to the present day it had experienced five shakings of intensity VIII and two of intensity IX in the MSK scale (equivalent to MMI and EMS scales for those intensities).
 From the macroseismic data, the magnitudes of these earthquakes have been estimated between 6.8 and 7.6.
-These values together with the low magnitude earthquakes in the Oriente fault zone give a good basis to consider a scenario earthquake of magnitude 7, south of the city, at about 30 Km distance off the coast [19].
-The city has been the object of several microzoning studies, using classical Soviet school methodology [20, 21] and some GIS based methodological variants [22, 23], as well as modelling of P-SV and SH waves [11, 19].
+These values together with the low magnitude earthquakes in the Oriente fault zone give a good basis to consider a scenario earthquake of magnitude 7, south of the city, at about 30 km distance off the coast [19].
+The city has been the object of several microzoning studies, using classical Soviet school methodology [20,21] and some GIS based methodological variants [22,23], as well as modelling of P-SV and SH waves [11,19].

-Ground motion parameters
+2. Ground motion parameters